-The Indiana University School of Medicine Health Professions Programs offer degrees and course work in clinical laboratory science, cytotechnology, emergency medical services, histotechnology, medical imaging technology, nuclear medicine technology, radiation therapy, radiography, and respiratory therapy.
-These programs are housed within appropriate clinical departments in the School of Medicine but are collectively called the Health Professions Programs (HPP).
-Other degrees in the health professions are offered on the IUPUI campus through the IU School of Dentistry, IU School of Nursing, and the IU School of Health and Rehabilitation Sciences.
+The Indiana University School of Medicine (IUSM) Health Professions Programs offer degrees and course work in clinical laboratory science, cytotechnology, emergency medical services, histotechnology, medical imaging technology, nuclear medicine technology, paramedic science, radiation therapy, radiography, and respiratory therapy.
+These programs are housed within appropriate clinical departments in the IUSM and are collectively called the Health Professions Programs.
+Other clinical degrees in the health professions are offered on the IUPUI campus through the IU School of Dentistry, IU School of Nursing, and the IU School of Health and Rehabilitation Sciences.
+For additional information about all related Health & Life Sciences degree programs available on the IUPUI campus, please visit http://hls.iupui.edu/.